ganeti/ganeti/doc/design-reservations.rst

 -----------------------------------

 As for most part of the system, forthcoming instances and their disks are to be treated as if they were real.
-Therefore, the wire representation will be by adding an additional, optional, ``fortcoming`` flag to the ``instances`` and ``disks`` objects.
+Therefore, the wire representation will be by adding an additional, optional, ``forthcoming`` flag to the ``instances`` and ``disks`` objects.
 Additionally, the internal consistency condition will be relaxed to have all non-uuid fields optional if an instance or disk is forthcoming.